-This section discusses the different ways you may cope with the news that you’re approaching the end of life, and how your family and friends may cope.
-Everyone reacts in their own way.
-It is natural to feel a range of strong emotions and for these feelings to change often.
+In this section we look at some ways you may cope with the news that you’re approaching the end of life, and how your family and friends may react.
+Everyone copes in their own way.
+It is natural to experience a range of strong emotions and for these feelings to change often.

 Learn more about:

 Learning that you may not have long to live is shocking news.
-Even if you are aware that the cancer is progressing, hearing that you are dying can be devastating.
+Even if you are aware that the cancer has spread, hearing that you are dying can be extremely upsetting.

 You will probably have many strong emotions.
 After the initial shock, feelings of fear, denial, anger, despair, helplessness and anxiety are common.
-You may also worry about being a burden to family and friends – emotionally, physically, socially and financially.
+You may also worry about how your family and friends will cope – emotionally, physically, socially and financially.
 The news will mean that you can’t live the future you’d planned.
 It may mean leaving behind a partner, children, family, friends and pets.

 You may find that your emotions change, sometimes from day to day or even from hour to hour.
 This is often part of the process of making sense of what is happening.
 How you respond to these feelings will vary.
 You may find it hard to think clearly.
-It’s natural to cry, so don’t feel like you have to put on a brave face.
+It’s natural to cry or feel completely overwhelmed; you don’t need to put on a brave face.

-People share the news in different ways.
 There is no easy way to start this conversation, but you may find it helps to practise what you are going to say.

 - When you feel ready, decide who to tell and what you want to say.
 Think of answers to possible questions, but only respond if you feel comfortable.
 You don’t have to share every detail.